 - Personal expenses which were paid with company money or credit cards.

 Business expenses must be incurred wholly and exclusively for the purposes of the business.
 Anything you purchased using company resources that fails this test is a personal expense.
-For the lowdown on business expenses and what you can and can’t claim, download our guide to business expenses.

 This is a really risky area of running your own limited company, and for this reason, HMRC will keep your DLA under review through the company’s annual tax returns to ensure their rules and guidelines are being followed.